ndhoule/underscoreboard/README.md

 ----

 Real talk, girl--if a project doesn't include a live demo, almost nobody's gonna check it out.
-You can find a working demo at <http://www.underscoreboard.com>.
+Once I've got it to the point where I'm comfortable hosting it on a server I control, you'll be able to find a working demo at <http://underscoreboard.com>.

 License